Invariant Policy Learning: A Causal Perspective: Proofs

-The key argument in the proof of Proposition~\ref{prop:inv_set}, is a Markov property that we formulate as a lemma. \begin{lemma}[Extended Markov Property] Assume Setting~\ref{setting:scmfixed}.
-For any subsets $S \subseteq \{1,\dots, d\}$ and policy $\pi\in\Pi^S$, it holds for all $Z\in\{U,R\}$ that
+The key argument in the proof of Lemma~\ref{lemma:inv_policy} is a Markov property that we formulate as a lemma below. \begin{lemma}[Extended Markov Property] Assume Setting~\ref{setting:scmfixed}.
+For all subsets $S \subseteq \{1,\dots, d\}$, it holds for all $Z\in\{U^1, \dots, U^p, R\}$ that